Moonee-Publishing-LTD/Moonee_Test/README.md

 ## Commen Issues
 <details>
   <summary></summary>
 Commen issues can be found here as well as in the "issue" section.
 Please add your comments there as well, to allow other to gain from it.

 **Importnat comments:**
 1. Please remove External Dependency manager folder from the project and import the latest one.
-2. After adding the keys and tokens, amke sure **not** to disable the checkmarks for the basic
+2. After adding the keys and tokens, amke sure **not** to disable the checkmarks for the basic.
+3. Use only Facebook, Game Analytics and Adjust Basic.
+Leave all other sections in the inspector unmarked.

 </details>